onionj/ip/README.md

-# TCP Server Example
+# YourIP Server

-This is a simple HTTP server written in Go that listens for incoming connections and responds the client's IP address.
+Simple TCP server to return the client's IP address.

 ## Usage
 ### Method One: